golemfactory/golem-architecture/gaps/gap-draft_experimental_features/gap-draft_experimental_features.md

 Note that `/public` prefix has special meaning.
 Net module redirects all calls to `/public` addresses.
 For this reason `/!exp/public` is not correct namespacing.

-##### Backoff to stable version
+##### Fallback to stable version

 In case of GSB messages it is hard to imagine, that changes will be completely independent of previous versions of protocols.
-In this case it might be useful to check if other yagna daemon supports experimental version and backoff to stable code if it doesn't.
+In this case it might be useful to check if other yagna daemon supports experimental version and fallback to stable code if it doesn't.

 We would recommend always binding `IsSupported` endpoint, when developing new **Experimental Feature**.
 In combination with [versioning](#Versioning-scheme) it could allow us to send GSB message